Baruch College Archives and Special Collections

 The archives depend on the transfer of materials from the academic and administrative offices of the college and the gifts of alumni, faculty and friends.

 If you have ever wanted to be a “History Detective,” the Library Department offers a course entitled “Archives, Documents and Hidden History” which is designed to provide students with an overview of archival research.
 The course includes visits to museums, historical societies, and galleries and includes exciting examples of primary source research.
-For more information please contact Prof. Randy Hensley.
+Please consult the most recent course guide for more information.

 Hours and Access